federicadomani/federicadomani.github.io/AutoClicker2-Record-Play/README.md

-> Updated Jul 22 2023.
-New version v5.9.5.1 has been released.
-AutoClicker2 has got colored GUI; AutoClicker2Ex has got colored and simplified GUI.
+> Updated Aug 23 2023.
+New version 5.9.6.0 has been released.
+AutoClicker2 has got colored the mouse clicking status.
 Quick user manual in screenshots has been added.

 **{{page.description_rich}}**